eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 An I/O scheduler decides the order and the time that requests should be sent to block devices.
 The primary actions are sorting and merging.
 Merging combines two or more requests into one.
 Sorting is where requests are sorted according to the sectors they are operating on {% cite lkd -l 298-9 %}.

-I/O schedulers are often called elevators, because they minimize disk seeks in the same way that an elevator visits floors in one direction, before reversing and visiting floors in the opposite direction {% cite lkd -l 299 %}.
+I/O schedulers are often called elevators, because they minimize disk seeks in the same way that an elevator visits floors—fist in one direction, before reversing and visiting floors in the opposite direction {% cite lkd -l 299 %}.

 ### The Deadline I/O Scheduler

-The Deadline I/O scheduler was introduced to solve problems with an earlier scheduler, the Linus elevator.
+The Deadline I/O scheduler was introduced to solve problems with the Linus elevator sceduler.
 The Linus elevator could lead to starvation of requests to one part of the disk in the case of many requests to a different part of the disk.

-The Dealine I/O scheduler works on the premise that write operations can happen asynchronously in the background without affecting the user, whereas read operations must be fast.
+The Deadline I/O scheduler works on the premise that write operations can happen asynchronously in the background without affecting the user, whereas read operations must be fast.
 Read requests tend to be dependant on each other, so read latency can have a knock-on affect {% cite lkd -l 300 %}.

 Each read request in the Deadline scheduler has a 500ms expiration time by default, and each write request has a 5000ms expiration {% cite lkd -l 301 %}.